 Swimming and Dock Diving

-Believe it or not Summer is here and brought the fun with it.
+Summer is almost over!
+Make the most of what you've got left.
 This summer the place to be is the pond at Misty Pines!
 We've got Swimming, Dock Diving Classes and Dock Diving Competitions planned for this summer and on top of all that, you can use the pond any day of the week when visiting the park.
 For $6 you'll get full use of the park grounds for 2 hours and that includes full access to the pond.

 Take a look below for some of the schedules or you can head over to our Specialty Classes page for a full description and list of dates for each class.
 If you need a bit of summer right now you can nose around our Facebook page for pictures of dogs having fun in the pond.